 The lush vegetation along the road to Hana, with it’s wide array of tropical flora, allows for many once-in-a-lifetime photos.
 Maui is blessed with a seemingly infinite number of amazing landscapes and seascapes.
 It boasts both a dry, sunny side and a wet, lush side to offer a wide variety of climates.
 Our Road to Hana Tour winds through, and frequently stops in, the lush rain forests of Maui to give our guests the opportunity to see, feel, smell and hear the rain forest.

-The bulk of Maui’s forests stretch across the rainy northern sections of the West Maui Mountains and Mount Haleakala.
-The rain feeds a tropical rainforest filled with fragrant and colorful flora, exotic birds and hundreds of streams.
-The terrain is quite steep and water rushes down the mountain creating incredible waterfalls up to 400 feet in height.
+The majority of Maui’s tropical forests stretch across the rainy northern sections of the West Maui Mountains and Mount Haleakala.
+The rains feed a tropical rain forest filled with fragrant and colorful flora, exotic birds and hundreds of streams.
+The terrain is very steep and as the water rushes down the mountain it creates some of the worlds highest, most famous waterfalls (up to 400 feet in height).

-The Maui rain forest covers a good portion of Haleakala from sea-level to the tree-line, which is located at approximately 6000 feet.
-The rainforest on Maui is simliar to other pristine rain forests around the world with their many layers of plant and animal zones.
-Trees, such as the Koa, make up the canopy and provide shelter to the many smaller flora such as trees, ferns and shrubs growing closer to the ground.
-Over the last few hundred years many non-native species of invasive plants and weeds have been introduced into our ecosystem, some of which we don’t mind taking over on a small scale.
-Guava, coffee, bamboo and ginger have flourished in Maui’s tropical environment, forcing many of Hawaii’s native species out, while providing food and building materials in return.
+Larger trees, like the Koa, help make up the canopy and provide shelter to the many smaller flora such as ferns, shrubs and other smaller trees growing closer to the ground.
+Over the last few hundred years many non-native species, invasive plants (and weeds), have been introduced into the Hawaiian ecosystem, some of which we don’t mind taking over at all, just as long as it’s on a small scale.
+Guava, coffee, bamboo and ginger have flourished in Maui’s rich soil and tropical environment, forcing many of Hawaii’s ancient native species out while providing new food sources and building materials in return.